 Here "provider", "vendor", and "distributor" is meant to include anyone who is making a genuine service, available to the public, whether for a fee or gratis.
 For projects providing a service for a fee, the rule of thumb of "genuine" is that you are offering services which people are purchasing.
 For gratis projects, the rule of thumb for "genuine" is measured in terms of the amount of time committed to providing the service.
 For instance, a software project which has 2-3 active developers, each of whom spend 3-4 hours per week doing development, is very likely to be accepted; whereas a project with a single developer who spends a few hours a month will most likey be rejected.

 For organizational users, a rule of thumb is that "large scale" means an installed base of 300,000 or more Xen guests.
-Other well-established organisations with a mature security response process will be considered on a case-by-case basis.

 The list of entities on the pre-disclosure list is public.
 (Just the list of projects and organisations, not the actual email addresses.)